 Sharing customer data and insights across customer service and sales divisions benefits both departments.

-To enable sales teams to handle these difficulties proactively during their encounters, customer support teams might provide feedback on frequent problems or client complaints.
+To enable sales teams to handle these difficulties proactively during their encounters, customer support teams might provide feedback on frequent problems or customer complaints.

 Sales and customer service teams may access and update customer information in real time, track customer interactions, and align all customer-facing activities using a shared contact management (CRM) system.